bitemyapp/learnhaskell/dialogues.md

 map id = id
 ```

-And that one operation should be associative:
+And that one operation should be distributive:

 ```
 map (p . q) = (map p) . (map q)